![]() |

 get lost against the right paren of the guard part in an if

-, which is a Bad Thing).
+or while, which is a Bad Thing).
 Defenders of 1TBS

 argue that any putative gain in readability is less important than